dsolstad/walkthrough-nsm.stat.no/level6.md

 lvl6.bin: data
 ```

-gdb and objdump didn't want to touch, but I found this online disassembler useful: `http://onlinedisassembler.com/odaweb/run_hex`
+gdb and objdump didn't want to touch it, but I found this online disassembler useful: `http://onlinedisassembler.com/odaweb/run_hex`

-Just paste the hex code in there and you will get this output where I have commented each line.
+Just paste the hex code and you will get this output.
+I have tried to comment each line.

 ```asm
  xor    ebx,ebx             ; XOR the value in ebx with ebx (make ebx zero)